Diego-HernSua/Mobile_App_FarmSpot/README.md

 # 🌾 Mobile App: FarmSpot

 Farmspot is a mobile application designed to connect farmers directly with customers, bypassing intermediaries.
 This helps farmers earn more and allows customers to obtain higher-quality products.
-The app is developed using Kotlin, Java, XML, among other technologies.
+The app is developed using Android Studio, where we used programming languages such as Kotlin, Java, XML, among other technologies.

 ---